 - The ability of a student to succeed in an occupational program at Southeastern Technical College is greatly determined by the math and language skills possessed by the student.
 Southeastern Technical College is committed to assisting each student to achieve at their maximum potential.
 It is the philosophy of this institution that students are not helped by admitting them to a program in which they do not possess the basic education skills needed to succeed.
 Therefore, all students applying for degree, diploma, and certificate programs must be assessed prior to acceptance to a program of study at Southeastern Technical College.
 Students will then be admitted in accordance with the academic standards applicable to that program. - It is also the philosophy of Southeastern Technical College that assessment is far more comprehensive than the basic skills testing process.
 Assessment is the opportunity for and the responsibility of Southeastern Technical College to collect information about prospective students that is relevant to their educational experience.
 This information should be used to assist each student to experience success in his/her educational endeavor. - Southeastern Technical College evaluates students' readiness for degree, diploma, and certificate programs.
-STC may accept a student's official entrance score on the following validated assessment instruments if the scores meet the required minimums listed on the chart below. - SAT - ACT - PSAT - TABE 9-10 scores of 461 or higher in reading and 442 or higher in math for placement into entry level workforce certificate programs - General Education Development [GED®] score of 145 or higher on each section for placement into any certificate, diploma, or degree program 2014 and after - Georgia Milestones Literature & Composition or Georgia Milestones American Literature & Composition (English admission requirement only) - HOPE GPA after completion of 10th grade of 2.6 or higher - High school GPA of 2.0 for approved Entry Level Workforce Certificates - Completed TCSG form documenting two years of work/career related experience for approved Entry Level Workforce Certificates - Next Generation Accuplacer/Companion - Compass/Asset - A student possessing an Associate's degree or higher from a regionally accredited institution shall be exempted from placement requirements. - Assessment results are transferable to any TCSG college.
-Each technical college will develop its own retesting policy and charges may apply. - Official transcripts from a regionally or nationally accredited postsecondary institution recognized by the United States Department of Education documenting equivalent program-level English and math coursework successfully completed (C or better) may be used in lieu of placement exams.
+STC may accept a student's official entrance score on the following validated assessment instruments if the scores meet the required minimums listed on the chart below. - SAT - ACT - PSAT - TABE 9-10 scores of 461 or higher in reading and 442 or higher in math for placement into Entry-Level Workforce Certificate programs - TABE 11-12 (levels M&D) scores of 501 or higher in reading and 496 or higher in math for placement into Entry-Level Workforce Certificate programs. - TABE 11-12 (level A) scores of 536 or higher in reading and 537 or higher in math for placement into Entry-Level Workforce Certificate programs. - General Education Development [GED®] score of 145 or higher on each section for placement into any certificate, diploma, or degree program 2014 and after - Georgia Milestones Literature & Composition or Georgia Milestones American Literature & Composition score of 525 or higher (English admission requirement only) - HOPE GPA after completion of 10th grade of 2.6 or higher - High school GPA of 2.0 for approved Entry-Level Workforce Certificates - Completed TCSG form documenting two (2) years of work/career-related experience for approved Entry-Level Workforce Certificates - Next Generation Accuplacer/Companion - Compass/Asset

+^{}A student possessing an Associate's degree or higher from a regionally accredited institution shall be exempted from placement requirements.

-Subjective criteria such as, but not limited to, written or oral interviews, personality assessments, and letters of reference shall not be utilized as part of the evaluation for program readiness or admission to a college or a program.
+- Assessment results are transferable to any TCSG college.
+Each technical college will develop its own retesting policy and charges may apply. - Subjective criteria such as, but not limited to, written or oral interviews, personality assessments, and letters of reference shall not be utilized as part of the evaluation for program readiness or admission to a college or a program.
 All criteria should be published and applied consistently to all applicants for a program.